-Ethical Hacking - Password Hacking
+Ethical Hacking - Password Hacking and it's different types

 Passwords are set for the things that we desire to protect like for emails, servers, databases, computer systems etc. The Key to obtain an access into a system or an account is Password.